Time Zones in Algeria

 does Algeria use daylight saving time?

-what is the time difference between Algeria and UTC?
+what is the time difference between Algeria and UTC

-what currency does Algeria use?
+what currency does Algeria use

-what is the dialing code for Algeria?
+what is the dialing code for Algeria

-what language is used in Algeria?
+what time zone is used in Algiers?